ChetanRath/unagi-test/DevNotes.md

 - Used styled components for component development although I think any library would be suited for such this task.
 - I have majorly spent 4 hours building this task and though i have given my best, I still feel there can be some scope of improvement here and there.
 - Having spent more tiume, I am confident enough that this test task can be made picture perfect provided the EXPERTISE I have in React and I have built many scalable projects in the past.
+- Better notification system could be used as a later enhancement